lynnlangit/learning-cloud/0_CLOUD-PATTERNS/0_Starting-Points/README.md

 - Q: **How do I avoid a surprise, big cloud bill when learning?**
   - A: Set a budget alert and notification
   - A: Turn off VMs when not using
+  - A: Use smallest sized VMs/GPUs as is practical for testing
 ---

 - Q: **What are some 'overlooked' areas?**